Transfer Windows 7, 8, 10, 11 to New Hard Drive without CD [3 Ways]

 3. Pick an efficient system migration tool.

-It enables you to transfer Windows to new drive by restoring or cloning, and greatly simplify the operation.
+It enables you to transfer Windows to the new drive by restoring or cloning and greatly simplifies the operation.
 You can download and install it to have a try.
-For server users, try AOMEI Backupper Server.
+For server users, try the AOMEI Backupper Server.

 Download Freeware Win 11/10/8.1/8/7/XP